-In addition, individuals tax resident in Greece will be exempt of capital gains tax in relation to Instruments issued by ERB Hellas PLC on the basis of circular POL 1032/26.1.2015.
-In relation to Instruments issued by ERB Hellas (Cayman Islands) Limited, individuals will be subject to capital gains tax of 15 per cent or if the capital gains constitute income from business activity for certain individuals, then those individuals will be taxed at a tax rate of 26 per cent. for income up to €50,000 and 33 per cent. for income above €50,000.
+In addition, individuals tax residents in Greece will be exempt of capital gains tax in relation to Instruments issued by ERB Hellas PLC on the basis of circular POL 1032/26.1.2015.
+In relation to Instruments issued by ERB Hellas (Cayman Islands) Limited, individuals will be subject to capital gains tax of 15 per cent or if the capital gains constitute income from business activity for certain individuals, then those individuals will be taxed at a progressive tax scale as provided by Law 4172/2013.